Glow (app)

-Glow is a fertility awareness and period-tracking app.
-It is part of a suite of mobile apps focused on women's reproductive health and childcare, which includes Eve by Glow (a dedicated period tracker), Glow Nurture (a pregnancy tracker), and Glow Baby (a baby development tracker).
+Glow is a fertility awareness and period-tracking app focused on women's reproductive health and childcare, which includes Glow Eve, a dedicated period tracker, Glow Nurture, a pregnancy tracker, and Glow Baby, a baby development tracker.

 The Glow company also operates an online shop that sells several fertility-related products, including ovulation test strips, pregnancy tests, and wearable breast pumps.

-In 2024, Glow was reported to have approximately 25 million users across its various apps and community message boards.
+As of 2024, Glow reported to have approximately 25 million users across its applications and community message boards.

 History

-Glow debuted in August 2013 as an iOS app.
-It was founded by Michael Huang and Max Levchin (one of the co-founders of PayPal and a member of the group of entrepreneurs popularly referred to as the PayPal Mafia).

-Glow was initially launched with $6 million in Series A funding, predominantly from the firms Founders Fund and Andreesen Horowitz.
-In 2014, it was reported that it had raised a further $17 million in Series B funding, with its backers being joined by another venture capital firm, Formation 8.
+Glow released in August 2013 as an iOS app.
+It was founded by Michael Huang and Max Levchin and launched with $6 million in Series A funding from venture capital firms Founders Fund and Andreesen Horowitz.
+In 2014, Glow raised an additional $17 million in Series B funding, with Formation 8 joining existing investors.

 In 2015, Glow launched Ruby, an app dedicated to sexual health.
 That year, Wired reported that the company had added features to their apps allowing men to monitor their fertility.
 Glow subsequently released an additional set of apps focused on pregnancy tracking and infant development.

 In 2016, Glow reported that it had a total of approximately 3 million users; by 2018, this had grown to 15 million.
 Vox described it as one of the “big two” period and fertility tracking apps and the one that had started the “boom” in the femtech space.

 Application and features

-Initial reporting characterized Glow as an app that used data science to address fertility issues.
-Its features include menstrual symptom logging and an ovulation predictor.

-Glow also features educational articles about women's reproductive health and childcare, as well as a set of online message boards.
+Glow was initially described as a fertility application that applied data-driven methods to menstrual and ovulation tracking.
+Core features include cycle logging, ovulation prediction, and symptom tracking.
+The app also provides educational content related to reproductive health and childcare, as well as a set of online message boards that allow individuals to share experiences and seek peer support.